 I am greatly honoured that the Literary Life Book Club have chosen my book Mariner for their summer read.
 This is to wish you all ‘Bon voyage’ on your journey with STC.
-I will be on board too and look forward to seeing and responding to your comments.
+I will be on board too and look forward to seeing and responding to your comments on our Facebook group.

 This book was really a labour of love, but also, for me, a voyage of discovery.
 I had known and loved Coleridge’s poetry since my mother used to recite it to me when I was a child, and I renewed my passion for it when I was an undergraduate at Cambridge, but it was only many years later, as I began to work on my book ‘Faith Hope and Poetry’, that I realised that Coleridge had done so much to defend the imagination as a truth-bearing faculty, and more than that, that he had grounded his understanding of the imagination deep in the Love of God, and specifically in the understanding of Christ as the Logos, the Word in whole, through whom, by whom, we have all been spoken into being and by whom we are all redeemed.
 I determined that one day I would write a whole book on Coleridge and when I did I discovered that he was a great Christian thinker, and yet in almost every secular account of him his Christianity had simply been airbrushed out of the picture.
 I was determined to restore what was missing and help us see him again, as he would have wished, as a fellow Christian, a redeemed sinner like the rest of us, whose courage and thoughtfulness has left us with a treasure trove of wisdom.